Even though the number of marriages ending up in divorce is on the increase, marriage is still a desirable thing and love is one of the gifts of life.

 So, bye Felicia.

-I also heard the story of a guy who loves to juice his fruits every morning.
+I also heard the story of a guy who loved to juice his fruits every morning.
 He got married, and his dear wife took over the task.

 So, one morning, she didn’t juice fruits because she was running late to work.